Plaza Las Américas (Puerto Rico): Development and opening: 1950s-1960s

 On September 10, 1969, with a cocktail party attended by prominent figures of Puerto Rican commerce and banking, the first anniversary of the commercial complex of Plaza las Américas was celebrated.
 The event was attended by a large number of representatives of the 79 commercial establishments located in Plaza las Américas the at the time largest shopping center in Latin America.
 Miss Rosita Fonalledas, one of the founders of Plaza Las Américas lit the symbolic candle and cut the cake on the first anniversary of the shopping complex.
 Miss Rosita Fonalledas was accompanied at the event by her other three siblings: Geronimo, Jaime, and Gerardo.
-Mr. José Antonio Gorbea, administrador of the commercial complex said that "Plaza Las Americas has been more successful than expected."
+José Antonio Gorbea, administrator of the commercial complex said that "Plaza Las Americas has been more successful than expected."
 He pointed out that none of those originally established in the shopping complex had suspended their operations.
 He further stated that the two banks that reside there have also had a good year of operations.
 For his part, Mr. Manuel Fernández.
 President of the Plaza Merchants Association stated that "the Puerto Rican community has supported us in this first year of operations."
 He indicated that "all the merchants have informed us that they have had higher sales than they expected in their first year of being here."
 Another who expressed his opinion, Mr. Gordon Peterson, General Manager of the store J.C.
 Penney at the time noted that "we are extremely pleased with the operation of our establishment in Plaza Las Americas."